Posidriv Screwdriver – medium (suitable for M3-M5 screws)

 Do this for both bearing holders

-With a hammer gently tap the axel though the round (offset) hole in the bearing holders.
-Be careful to tap the axel in straight.
-Brace the other end flat against an edge.
+With a Coin gently push the axel though the round (offset) hole in the bearing holders. past both bearings.

 Refer to this guide for spacings